 Both SSC and ELAC review and provide suggestions for the SPSA.
 Funds are distributed and supports are purchased based on data from the previous school year with each committees input and recommendations.

 Resource Inequities

 Briefly identify and describe any resource inequities identified as a result of the required needs assessment, as applicable.

-No known resources have been denied nor are there any identified inequities.
+For the 2021-2022 school year, no known resources have been denied nor are there any identified inequities.